Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

     adopt others
   * 😐 = Understands all best practices at hand, but struggles to adopt all of them
-  * 😃 = Understands and adopts all best practices.
+  * 😃 = Understands and adopts all best practices
   * 😎 = Understands and adopts all best practices,
     while guiding others to do the same